A man writing something down in a notebook

 • Audit trail, compliance, and GL integration: Keeps a full history of who approved what and when, and syncs approved invoices and payments to your general ledger for accurate, audit-ready financials

-Best accounts payable solutions of 2026
+Best Accounts Payable Solutions of 2026

 These accounts payable tools offer a range of automation features for handling invoices, approvals, and payments that make them ideal candidates for your business.